hechmik/news_summariser/README.md

 docker run -v /Users/kappa/repositories/news_summariser/output_summaries:/news_summariser/output_summaries -v /Users/kappa/repositories/news_summariser/articles_db:/news_summariser/articles_db news_summariser
 ```
 Remember to change the volumes paths in order to reflect your current file system (the part before the ```:``` symbol) and eventual modification to the src/config/settings.json file (the part after the ```:```)
-Also thanks to the use of Docker volumes next executions will only summarise new articles and you will be to view all summaries by accessing your output_summaries/ directory.
+Also thanks to the use of Docker volumes next executions will only summarise new articles and you will be to view all summaries by accessing your ```output_summaries/``` directory.

+## Next steps

+In the next weeks I will work on the following points in order to improve the news summariser:
+1. Use a proper DB for storing parsed articles: at the moment I am using a JSON file as a temporary solution
+2. Pick the most diverse (and meaningful) sentences in an alternative/simpler way: I am building, for each article, a graph and using PageRank for identifying most meaningful nodes.
+The procedure is quite heavy and in certain scenarios it doesn't converge to a solution
+3. Try other methods for picking the best sentences/paragraphs: at the moment I am assuming that most meaningful sentences have concepts that are infrequent in other parts.
+4. Improve logging and add basic ELK pipeline for monitoring application status
+5. Find a way for getting articles' text without having to specify the div class

 ## Sources